mguerrero1995/Encryptable/README.md

 ---

-We hope FileAccessPro serves you well in securing your files.
+We hope Encryptable serves you well in securing your files.
 For any queries or support, feel free to open an issue in the repository.